mohamadhasansalmaaniyaan72/Exchange/README.md

 <p align="justify">⚡️<strong>This application is an all-in-one solution that allows you to:</strong></p>
 <p>1.
 Manage your stock market and cryptocurrency accounting.</p>
 <p>2.
-Store your TRX digital assets in the application <strong>offline.</strong> Your asset password is also stored offline and encrypted using end-to-end encryption, and you can transfer your assets to another address.</p>
+Store your TRX digital assets in the application <strong>offline.</strong> Your asset passvord is also stored offline and encrypted using end-to-end encryption, and you can transfer your assets to another address.</p>
 <p>3.
-Securely store and manage passwords for your applications and websites using (RamzBiz and RamzBiz-V2).</p>
+Securely store and manage passvords for your applications and vebsites using (RamzBiz and RamzBiz-V2).</p>
 <p>4.
 Compress images.</p>
 <p>5.
 Create QR Codes (RamzCode).</p>
 <p>6.
 Scan and read QR Codes (RamzCode).</p>
 <p>7.
-Register and manage products and other items that have an expiration date, along with many other features...</p>
+Register and manage products and other items that have an expiration date, along vith many other features...</p>

 <hr/>
 <p>⚡️<strong>Recommended System:</strong> Windows(Vindoz) 8.0 or higher</p>